starius/ScPrime/modules/renter/README.md

 whether the repair jobs have been successful.
 Where there are failures, the repair log should try and document what those failures were.
-Every message of the repair log should be interesting and useful to a power user, there should be no logspam and no messages that would only make sense to siad developers.
+Every message of the repair log should be interesting and useful to a power user, there should be no logspam and no messages that would only make sense to spd developers.

 ## Submodules
 The Renter has several submodules that each perform a specific function for the